rbanik1204/rbanik1204/README.md

 <details>
 <summary>🔧 <strong>Snake Configuration Details</strong></summary>

-This snake animation is generated automatically by GitHub Actions using a simplified workflow that creates clean, themed versions:
+This snake animation is generated automatically by GitHub Actions using the Platane/snk action:

 - **Update Frequency**: Daily at midnight UTC
-- **Themes Available**: Dark, Ocean, Classic
+- **Themes Available**: Dark, Classic
 - **Auto-Trigger**: Updates on every push to main branch
 - **Simple & Reliable**: Streamlined workflow for consistent generation

 [View Snake Workflow →](https://github.com/rbanik1204/rbanik1204/actions/workflows/snake.yml)

+**Note**: The snake images will appear once the workflow runs successfully.
+You can manually trigger it from the Actions tab.

 </details>